-Following is the 25th post in a series from Parker Law Group Attorneys, APC about recent changes to the California Bar Association (CBA)’s Rules of Professional Conduct (RPC).
+Following is the 25th post in a series from Parker Taylor Law Group about recent changes to the California Bar Association (CBA)’s Rules of Professional Conduct (RPC).
 This rule is found in Chapter 1 – “Lawyer-Client Relationship” and focuses on “diligence.”
 The Rule of Professional Conduct, as revised, is as follows:

 Rule 1.3 Diligence